hungryram/corwinkcosmetics/content/products/winter-wink-collection-bundle.md

 +++
 Want the ENTIRE COLLECTION?! 😍

-Grab your favorite holiday collection for a great deal!
+Grab your favorite holiday lash collection for a great deal! 🎄

+Our Winter Wink Collection Includes...

+* Mr. Grinch
+* Rudolph
+* Snowflake

   You'll definitely be lookin' snatched for the holidays 😉❄️